Nhvattum/Social-Distancing/README.md

 - I created the gameover sound using Logic Pro X.

 ### Other Sources

-- Pete, Yashoma, and other students were great resources in helping me write code for and debugging:
+- Pete, Yashoma, and other students were great resources in helping me write code for and debug:
     - Getting my audio to work properly.
     - Having the player stop when it detects the inner box on the canvas.
     - Getting my character images to display/ remove themselves properly when the player interacts with them.